buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications/api-basics.md

 This means things can go very, very wrong.

-With that in mind, errors are covered before anything else.
+With that in mind, errors are covered before providing information on how to use things, in the overly optimistic hopes that developers will keep error handling in mind when creating their applications.

-Errors in live Buttplug sessions come in the following flavors.
+Errors in Buttplug sessions come in the follow classes:

 * *Handshake*
     * Client and Server connected successfully, but something went wrong when they were negotiating the session.
 This could include naming problems, schema compatibility issues (see next section), or other problems.